Bangerok/NinjaProject/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug reports
 about: Create a report to help us improve the app
-title: '[BUG] Short name of the error.'
+title: "[BUG] Short name of the error."
-labels: 'bug'
+labels: bug
-assignees: 'Bangerok'
+assignees: Bangerok

 ---